 Applications for the 2020 MacRobert Award have now closed.

-Applications for the 2021 Award will open in October.
+Applications for the 2021 Award will open later in the year.

 How to apply